-\textbf{IAB category extraction.} In order to extract the IAB category for each 1st party, we created a list with a mapping between websites and their IABs.
-We choose to include only very popular websites, so we could keep the list small so the extension would be lightweight.
-This list contains the top 500 Alexa sites.
-When the user visits a website, we extract the 1st-party domain and compare it to the list entries.
-In case we have a match, we report the IAB found, otherwise we report ``not specified IAB''.
+\textbf{IAB category extraction.} Websites can be categorized based on taxonomies such as IAB's~\cite{iabCats}, which are well adopted by the ad-ecosystem.
+In order to extract the IAB category for each 1st-party, we created a list with a mapping between websites and their IABs.
+We choose to include only very popular websites to keep the list small and the extension lightweight.
+This list contains the top 500 Alexa sites, and can be updated from the server as frequently as the DT.
+When the user visits a website, we extract the 1st-party domain and check the list.
+In case we have a match, we report the IAB found, otherwise we report ``undefined''.